QiGuan1920/scHDR2024/README.md

 ## Notebook Example

 We also provide a Jupyter Notebook that showcases how to run the scHDR model and provides detailed results for better reproducibility and understanding.
-T